npruehs/ue4-rts/Documents/Manual/GameModes.md

 ## Game Modes

+Clearly, even for real-time strategy games, you may want to define multiple game modes (such as classic Skirmish or story-based campaigns).
+Thus, we won't restrict you too much here, but just want to provide a few basic things that you might find useful.

 ### Initialization

 1. Set the _Initial Actors_ and their locations for your game mode.
 This will spawn initial units for each player at their player start as soon as the game starts.